mesosphere/serenity/README.md

 make install
 ```

-## Building Serenity with Cmake
+### Building Serenity with Cmake

 Once Mesos is built and installed, clone the Serenity package.

-Build the serenity with those commands:
+Build serenity with these commands:

 ```
 ./setup.sh